-Recording your iPhone or iPad screen on iOS 11 no longer requires a Mac or a workout.
+Recording your iPhone or iPad screen no longer requires a Mac or a workout.
 Apple is finally integrating this basic feature directly into the OS.
 Even though it’s a bit hidden, the feature is really useful.
 You can even record your microphone along with the screen.

 This feature is going to make everyone’s lives easier – especially power users.
 You’ll now be able to create videos of how exactly to use a feature.
 Sharing what’s on your screen, with the world, using a social network like Twitter is a lot more frictionless.
 Even better?
 Remote tech troubleshooting for your family and friends just got a whole lot easier, folks!